Bullying at school

 - End the meeting with a plan for how the situation will be managed.
 For example, ‘You’re going to talk to the other teachers about this so they can watch the children carefully in the playground at lunch time.
 And we’re going to talk again next week’.

 What if your child doesn’t want you to talk with the teacher?

-Your child might not want you to talk to the teacher.
+Your child might not want you to talk with the teacher.
 Your child might be embarrassed or worried that it will make the bullying worse.

-It’s important to listen to your child’s concerns and see whether there’s anything you can do to make her less worried.
+It’s important to listen to your child’s concerns and see whether there’s anything you can do to help them feel less worried.
 For example, you might be able to make an appointment at the school at a time when other students are less likely to notice.

-But in the end, you’re the best person to decide what’s in your child’s best interests, even if that means involving the teacher against his wishes.
+But in the end, you’re the best person to decide what’s in your child’s best interests, even if that means involving the teacher against your child’s wishes.

 If the bullying doesn’t stop